-Just like Tristan Harris from The social dilemma, at one point I was also addicted to using emails as my primary source of communication (Courtesy: My failed long-distance relationship!) and got myself shit loads of email spam and scam as a bonus.
-Yup, that was the wild west era of the internet and I was naive and 17ish (well yeah).
-But while scrolling through my Gmail inbox, I found out that some of those old email advertisers still keep sending me spam emails and I simply kept on ignoring them.
+Just like Tristan Harris from The social dilemma, at one point I was also addicted to emails, and use it as my primary source of communication.
+(Courtesy: My failed long-distance relationship!)
+This got me in the pile of email spam and scam as a bonus.
+Yup, that was the wild west era of the internet and I was naïve and 17ish.
+But today while scrolling through my Gmail inbox, I found out that some of those old email advertisers are still sending me emails and I simply kept on ignoring them.
 While searching for this question of How to mass unsubscribe Gmail and get rid of spam emails in Gmail quickly?
 I found some nice methods to rid of these spam emails, let’s check them out!

 How to mass unsubscribe Gmail and get rid of spam emails in Gmail quickly?

 1. Gmail Unsubscriber Script:

 Gmail Unsubscriber script is an open-source Google script created by Amit Agrawal, which you can use to unsubscribe unwanted email newsletters in just one click.
 This script will look for the unsubscribe link inside a newsletter email and will automatically unsubscribe your selected emails in the background.
 Since the script is open source and runs within your Google account, you don’t have to worry about the privacy of your email data being sold.
 Your data stays where it should be.